gndlwch2w/tencent-meeting-attendee/README.md

 # Tencent Meeting Attendee

-Automatically join a tencent meeting based on the tencent meeting code.
+Automatically join a tencent meeting based on the tencent meeting code. [**Supports Windows and macOS**]

 ### Get started